-The sales and marketing departments of an SMB organization are responsible for different parts of the customer journey.
+The sales and marketing departments of a small and mid-sized (SMB) organization are responsible for different parts of the customer journey.
 Generally speaking, marketing focuses on attracting potential customers, while sales focus on closing the sale.

 This means marketing and sales are closely linked since your marketing efforts are futile if you don’t generate sales, while the success of your sales depends on your ability to attract leads.
 Given that this bond, this indefinable unifying spirit is the very thing that binds two entities together, it seems a rational theory that marketing and sales teams would be naturally and wonderfully linked.

 Even though the relationship between sales and marketing teams is closely tied and very interdependent, their perspective towards technology, metrics, and lead assessment can differ greatly and this disparity in approach can sometimes create friction.